-Inc/(Dec) from Estimated FY 2018 \$2,133,404 2.6%
+Inc/(Dec) from Estimated FY 2018 \$2,010,260 2.4%

 Taxes - In the General Fund, the primary source of revenue (49.6%) is taxes, which includes a portion of the 1% general sales tax, property taxes, gross receipt taxes (on telephone, natural gas, electric, and cable franchise fees), and other local taxes (cigarette, gasoline, motor vehicle license, and motor vehicle sales tax).
 With the exception of gasoline taxes and motor vehicle license fees which are dedicated for transportation purposes, the rest of the taxes are considered to be general sources and can be used to support any of the nineteen General Fund departments.
 Due to the growth of internet sales which do not collect local sales taxes, this funding source has not kept pace with population growth and inflation.
 This has limited the City's ability to add critical positions in police and fire as well as all of the other General Fund departments.
 We estimate that departments are about 30% understaffed due to our limited resources.
-Sales Taxes are estimated to decrease \$456,802 or 2% below Estimated FY 2018 and the property tax rate will be increased to \$0.4329 per \$100 assessed value (by using the city's taxing authority to reverse previous years voluntary reductions) and this increase will be dedicated to public safety.
+Sales Taxes are estimated to decrease \$230,731 or 1% below Estimated FY 2018 and the property tax rate will remain the same at \$0.41 per \$100 assessed value as it has since 2002.

 Intragovernmental Revenue - General and Administrative Fees - The City charges proportionately for all services performed by General Fund departments for enterprise and other City funds (i.e.. bids, purchase orders issued, investments, payroll functions, budget etc.).
 The fee includes a payment-in-lieu-of-taxes from some of our other City owned utilities (Sewer, Solid Waste, and Storm Water) equal to the amount they would pay in property taxes.
-G&A Fees are projecting a 20.4% increase from Estimated FY 2018 due to a review of the chargeout methodology which resulted in more general fund expenses being charged to other funds and increased property tax rate.
+G&A Fees are projecting a 19.9% increase from Estimated FY 2018 due to a review of the chargeout methodology which resulted in more general fund expenses being charged to other funds.

 Grants are received primarily in the Health and Public Safety budgets.
-The Health Department receives federal, state, and county grants which fund over 37% of their budget.
+The Health Department receives federal, state, and county grants which fund over 20% of their budget.
 FY 2019 reflects a \$64,510 or 1.9% decrease in total grants from Estimated FY 2018.

-Transfers - The growth in Transfers is projected to be \$1.1 million or 4.3% over Estimated FY 2018.
+Transfers - The growth in Transfers is projected to be \$1.2 million or 4.8% over Estimated FY 2018.
 The largest transfers are PILOT (Payment-In-Lieu-Of-Taxes) from the Water and Electric Funds and reflect an amount substantially equivalent to the gross receipts taxes and property taxes which would be paid if the utilities were owned privately.
-P.I.L.O.T. payments are projected to increase \$1.0 million or 6.3% from Estimated FY 2018 based upon modest growth trends, a 1% operating rate increase in the Water Utility, a 2.5% operating rate increase in the Electric Utility, and increased property tax rate.
+P.I.L.O.T. payments are projected to increase \$1.0 million or 6.3% from Estimated FY 2018 based upon modest growth trends, a 1% operating rate increase in the Water Utility and a 2.5% operating rate increase in the Electric Utility.
 P.I.L.O.T. revenue is highly weather dependent.
-Transfers from Transportation Sales Tax of \$5,998,276 will continue to help fund street, engineering and traffic costs and Parks Sales Tax of \$1,770,743 will continue to help fund parks and recreation costs in the general fund.
+Transfers from Transportation Sales Tax of \$5,998,276 will continue to help fund street, engineering and traffic costs and Parks Sales Tax of \$1,885,218 will continue to help fund parks and recreation costs in the general fund.